material-components/material-components-web/packages/mdc-form-field/README.md

 ## CSS Usage

-The `mdc-form-field` class can be used as a wrapper element with any combination of adjacent `input` and `label`:
+The `mdc-form-field` class can be used as a parent element, with any combination of adjacent `input` and `label` as immediate children:

 ```html
 <div class="mdc-form-field">